Type Ia supernovae, standardisable candles, and gravity

 In principle, a proper treatment of a given modified gravity model requires us to solve the equation for hydrostatic equilibrium, which may lead to changes of internal structures of the white dwarf.
 In our treatment, however, the main effect is a change of the Chandrasekhar mass as $M_{\rm Ch}\propto G^{-3/2}$.
 We note that a time variation of $G$ is a prediction of many modified gravity theories and indeed a key feature of early theoretical models such as the Brans-Dicke theory.
-Lastly, we use a light curve standardisation procedure that is simplified in comparison to those that are used in observational SNIa cosmology.
+Lastly, we use a light curve standardisation procedure that is simplified in comparison to those that are used in observational SN Ia cosmology.
 Our procedure involves rescaling light curves so that the shape about their peaks matches that of a template light curve.
 This simplification is only used for this proof-of-concept study, and for a more rigorous analysis it is necessary to closely follow the procedure used in real observations.
 We leave this possibility for future work.